thomaswilliamsastro/mcfine/docs/intro.rst

 McFine uses an iterative approach, fitting and comparing increasingly complex models until it deems them sufficiently complicated.
 It does this through the Bayesian and Akaike Information Criterion, and specifically the change in these metrics between models.
 If given a data cube, it can also use the neighbouring information to attempt a better fit.
-For more details about the philosophy and maths of McFine, have a read of Williams & Watkins (2024).
-It's quite short!
+For more details about the philosophy and maths of McFine, have a read of Williams & Watkins (2024), or see :doc:`fitting philosophy <fitting_philosophy>`.
+They're both quite short!